hai-vr/hvr-ik/README.md

 - In a GameObject, create a **HIK Full Tiger** component.
     - Set the *Animator* field to the avatar animator.
     - Set the *Effectors* field to the *HIK Effectors* component created above.
+    - The *Environmental* field is optional and will be used in the future to extract data from the surrounding environment and provide poses (ground location, etc.)

 Then start Play mode.
 The hierarchy under *HIK Effectors* will be filled with objects that represent the end effectors.